 Debt Collection Harassment by American Debt Management: Your Legal Rights

 Now that you understand some of the ways American Debt Management might harass you, knowing your legal rights under the FDCPA can bring relief.
+Different states have varying debt collection laws that provide additional protections to consumers.
 This federal law protects consumers from unfair, deceptive, or abusive debt collection practices.
 The FDCPA outlines clear rules that debt collectors must follow, and violations of these rules can lead to legal consequences.
 Understanding these rules can help you feel more secure and less anxious in the face of debt collection harassment.

 What Does the FDCPA Protect You from?